Dressel wins US Olympic swimming gold; Aussie beats Ledecky

 For the first time in her brilliant Olympic career, Ledecky felt the sting of defeat, dished out by a rival from Down Under who made it clear she was not intimidated by the American star.

-“It’s surreal,” Titmus said.
-“Crazy when you make this massive plan for something.
-It’s probably the biggest thing you could pull off in your sporting career, so I’m over the moon.”
+“It’s probably the biggest thing you could pull off in your sporting career," Titmus said, "so I’m over the moon.”

 No one else was even close.
 The bronze went to China’s Li Bingjie in 4:01.08.